shadowshin0bi/public-pool-parlor/README.md

 Unwarranted Credits:

 Harry-T: You, as a mathematician, produced this table.
-You deserve nothing but praise for your genuis.
+You deserve nothing but praise for your genius.
 But you did not know the rule-of-law when you decided to DMCA people for something you chose to make public domain.

 Metaphira: You perfected Harry's code.
 As you should have given your knowledge.
 But you repeated Harry's mistakes.
 Thanks for at least being willing to release this version (V3) publicly with Toasters.